 - Computer Science/Information Systems

-The Maryland Board of Public Accountancy requires individuals applying for an initial license to demonstrate a minimum of one year of full-time professional experience endorsed by a licensed, active CPA.
-You must meet the requirement within the three years preceding your date of license application.
+The Maryland Board of Public Accountancy requires individuals applying for an initial license to demonstrate at least 1 year of professional experience endorsed by a licensed, active CPA.
+You must meet the requirement within the 3 years preceding your license application date.
 The experience can include providing the following services in public practice, government, private industry, or academia:

 - Accounting